 Students pursue team-based projects (3 units) that address real problems faced by users of assistive technology in the local community.
-For students whose schedule does not permit working on a team project, individual (1 unit) projects and lecture-only options (1 unit CR/NC) are available.
+For students whose schedule does not permit working on a team project, 1 and 2 unit projects and lecture-only options (1 unit CR/NC) are available.